uvapl/terra/INSTALL_PY_PKG.md

-There's a [requirements.txt](./static/wasm/py/requirements.txt) that is not used, but just to keep track of the packages that have been added in the custom_stdlib.zip.
+There's a [requirements.txt](./static/wasm/py/requirements.txt) that is not used, but just to keep track of the packages that have been added in the `custom_stdlib.zip`.
 Please update this when adding another package to the zip.

 There are two ways to import a module and both are quite tedious:
 1) Download `.whl` file through pyodide (recommended)